 (a) Preparation of Policies.
 The Personnel Committee shall prepare policies or amendments to policies.
-Any member of the Board of Selectmen, Personnel Committee, the Administrative Assistant, or any three employees may suggest policies for consideration by the Personnel Committee.
+Any member of the Select Board, Personnel Committee, the Administrative Assistant, or any three employees may suggest policies for consideration by the Personnel Committee.
 The Personnel Committee need not consider any proposal already considered in the preceding twelve months.